 - If the sum of the working sets of all runnable processes is greater than the size of memory, then refuse to run some of the processes (for a while). - Divide runnable processes up into two groups: active and inactive.
-When a process is made active its working set is loaded, when it is made inactive its working set is allowed to migrate back to disk.
-The collection of active processes is called the balance set.

-• Some algorithm must be provided for moving processes into and out of the balance set.
+When a process is made active its working set is loaded, when it is made inactive its working set migrates to backing store.
+The collection of active processes is called the balance set. - Some algorithm must be provided for moving processes into and out of the balance set.
 What happens if the balance set changes too frequently?
 (Still get thrashing)